nuvla/documentation/docs/nuvla/user-guide/run-app-with-data.md

 ## Data set

-To run an application with data go to [Nuvla data page](https://nuvla.io/ui/data).
+To run an application with data, go to [Nuvla data page](https://nuvla.io/ui/data).

 ### Select data